quodlibet/quodlibet/quodlibet/docs/guide/commands/quodlibet.rst

 --repeat-type=<current|all|one|off>
     Repeat the currently playing song, the current list, stop after one song, or turn repeat off

+--run
+    Start Quod Libet if it isn't running

 --seek=<[+|-][HH:]MM:SS>
     Seek within the playing song